Italy - 2016

 The Palatine Hill was home to an early Roman settlement and had major significance for the city's history.
 Legend states that Romulus founded Rome on that hill in 753 B.C.E., and Romans even maintained a cult site sacred to the founding father for...

 Fondamenta Nani, 992, 30123 Dorsoduro, Venezia VE, Italy

-If you are in Venice, you will surely get familiar with local 'Spritz' (a fizzy, refreshing aperitif) and cicchetti, or small snacks.
-If you want to have a local experience, be sure not to miss Cantine del Vino Già Schiavi while walking around La...
+If you are in Venice, you will surely get familiar with local spritz (a fizzy, refreshing aperitif) and cicchetti, or small snacks.
+If you want to have a local experience, be sure to stop by Cantine del Vino Già Schiavi while walking around La...